Dairy free shepherd’s pie is a hearty casserole with a savory meat and vegetable filling, topped with creamy mashed potatoes.

 - ¼ cup olive oil or vegan butter

 - 1 pound ground beef

 - 12 ounce frozen mixed vegetables

 - 2 tablespoons tomato paste

-- 1 cup broth
+- 1 cup broth vegetable or beef

 - 1 tablespoon Worcestershire sauce